margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Relationship to Art ##
 * Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships.
+* Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, and The Riverside Group.
 * Learned about light in the darkness through my own memories of seeing the light in the darkness.
 * Appreciate the artwork in office spaces.
 * Work on composing music and playing around.